Harassment and Discrimination

 Unpaid Co-ops or Internships

 Co-ops or Internships may be listed as paid or unpaid.
 When for-profit businesses host unpaid Co-ops or Interns, they should follow the six-point criteria outlined by the U.S. Department of Labor.
-Click here for more information.
 The Central Piedmont Workplace Learning department cannot determine if a business is in compliance with the criteria.

 Federal and state law prohibits a student from collecting unemployment insurance after a paid Co-op ends.

-Home-based business owners should contact a Workplace Learning Coordinator to see if their business is eligible to host a Co-op or Intern participant.
+Home-based business owners should contact the Workplace Learning department to see if their business is eligible to host a Co-op or Intern participant.